Georgia vs. Michigan Orange Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Over/Under Insights

-- Friday's total is 32.6 points lower than the two team's combined 77.1 points per game average.
+- Georgia's games this season have gone over 44.5 points eight of 13 times.

-- These two squads combine to surrender 25.6 points per game, 18.9 fewer than this contest's over/under.
+- The two teams combine to average 77.1 points per game, 32.6 more than the over/under in this contest.

-- Bulldogs games this season feature an average total of 51.2 points, a number 6.7 points higher than Friday's over/under.

-- The 44.5-point total for this game is 7.8 points below the 52.3 points per game average total in Wolverines games this season.
+- The 52.3 PPG average total in Wolverines games this season is 7.8 points more than this game's over/under.

 Georgia Stats and Trends

-- The Bulldogs have 16 giveaways this season, while the Wolverines have 16 takeaways .
+- This year, the Bulldogs have turned the ball over 16 times, while the Wolverines have forced 16.

 - Find the latest spread and moneyline odds for Georgia at SISportsbook.